Duryab333/D_recursion/B_explore_python/README.md

     >>>
     ```

 1. How is the structure for Eric called?
+(1 Pt)

     ```py
     eric = {"name": "Eric", "salary": 5000, "birthday": "Sep 25 2001"}